Beyonce And Jay-Z Tease Fans With Vow Renewal Pic During First Show Of ‘On The Run II’ Tour

 — On The Run II (@OTRIITour) June 6, 2018

-Jay-Z recently admitted to David Letterman that he had put in a lot of “work” to get the couple’s relationship back on track after a rumored infidelity, as reported by The Hollywood Reporter.
+Jay-Z recently admitted to David Letterman that he had put in a lot of “work” to get the couple’s relationship back on track after rumored infidelity, as reported by the Hollywood Reporter.
 “Much like you, I have a beautiful wife who was understanding and who knew that I’m not the worst of what I’ve done and who did the hard work of going to therapy and really, we love each other.
 We really put in the work,” Jay-Z said, referencing his wife, Beyonce.
 “For years, this music that I’m making now is a result of things that happened already.
 Like you, I like to believe that we’re in a better place today but still working and communicating and growing.
 I’m proud of the father and the husband that I am today because of all the work that was done.”